nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Example:
 * `deleteTask i/AXXXXXXXR idx/3`
-    * Deletes task at index 3 from the students list of assigned task, provided that a task exists at that index.
+    * Deletes task at index 3 from the student's list of assigned task, provided that a task exists at that index.
 * `deleteTask m/cs2030 tn/Assignment 1`
     * Deletes Assignment 1 that was previously assigned to any of the students taking CS2030 module.